pinkiesky/test-fup/README.md

 ## First run

+Required Node version: v14 or higher (tested on v14.21.3).

 Check `.env` file and set the correct values.

 Make sure your MongoDB is running in replica set mode.